KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 ```

 Each point is characterized by different $x$ and $y$ coordinates at which the
 function is evaluated.
-The function over the grid correspods to the matrix
+The function over the grid corresponds to the matrix

 $$
 \left(